MARS3256/cpSDP/README.md

 # cpSDP

 ## Overview
-cpSDP is a research project focused on the development and analysis of Semidefinite Programming (SDP) techniques.
+cpSDP is a research project focused on the development and analysis of Software Defect Prediction (SDP) techniques.
 This project aims to explore new methodologies and applications of SDP in various fields.

 ## Features
 - Implementation of SDP algorithms